rglara/StarTrekTimelinesSpreadsheet/README.md

 ## Notes

-> :exclamation: **HELP WANTED** :exclamation: Are you a developer?
-Do you love Star Trek Timelines and wish this tool could be improved?
-I need your help, I can't keep up with maintaining and adding new features to the tool by myself!
-Please get in touch with me, or fork the repo and start playing with the code.
-Look in the issue list for inspiration on a needed fix / feature. :thumbsup:
+> :exclamation: **HELP WANTED** :exclamation: If you enjoy Star Trek Timelines and wish this tool could be improved, I could use your help.
+Send pull requests, open tickets, or offer other support as you are able.

-**NOTE** This tool does not automate any part of the game play with the purpose of cheating or creating an unfair advantage; its main purpose is to function as a management tool to help players organize their crew and to add utility where the game is lacking (such as inventory management).
+**NOTE** This tool does not automate any part of the game play with the purpose of cheating or creating an unfair advantage; its purpose is to function as a tool for management, convenience, and analysis to help players organize their crew and to add utility where the game is lacking (such as inventory management).

 **DISCLAIMER** This tool is provided "as is", without warranty of any kind.
 Use at your own risk!
-It should be understood that *Star Trek Timelines* content and materials are trademarks and copyrights of [Disruptor Beam, Inc.](https://www.disruptorbeam.com/tos/) or its licensors.
+It should be understood that *Star Trek Timelines* content and materials are trademarks and copyrights of [Tilting Point, Inc.](https://www.tiltingpoint.com/) or its licensors.
 All rights reserved.
-This tool is neither endorsed by nor affiliated with Disruptor Beam, Inc. ( [more](/docs/DBSupport.png) )
+This tool is neither endorsed by nor affiliated with Tilting Point, Inc. (or the previous developer, Disruptor Beam, Inc. [more](/docs/DBSupport.png) )

 ## Install and run the tool